bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_5.markdown

 ### Step 9 ###

 Reload the browser http://localhost:3000/articles/new page.
-You will now see the following error:

 ![Argument Error](./figures/argument_error)

+You will now see the above error.

 ### Step 10 ###